 This is a “workhorse” of knitting.
-The cheap stuff you can get at walmart is often in this gauge.
-NOT to say anything in this gauge is cheap.
 Almost anything can be made out of this gauge, as long as you don’t want a real thin fabric.
 It’s thick for socks, and not so great for lace.
-Great for scarves and hats that are still warm but not puffy.
+Great for scarves and hats and warm shawls that are still warm but not puffy.
 Knucks and mittens are often made with this weight.
-Sweaters are VERY often made with this weight.
+Afghans and Sweaters are VERY often made with this weight.
 Gnomespun’s worsted weight yarn is “Eshu.”
 It is washable.

 I think of this as the “cross” yarn.
 It makes a thinner fabric than worsted, but isn’t in the fine “more yardage and longer knit time” category.
-A little better for texture than worsted.
-If you can’t figure out what else to get, this is a good default.
+A little better for some textures than worsted.
 Some lighter sweaters are made with this weight.
 There is is not currently a Gnomespun DK, though Eshu can often be subbed in.

-A good weight for fine work where you still want some heft.
-A lot of color work, cables, and some lacey shawls are done in this size.
-Lighter scarves, heavier socks, things like that are made with this yarn.
+A good weight for medium-fine work where you still want some heft.
+A lot of color work, cables, and some shawls are done in this size.
+Lighter scarves, heavier hiking socks, midweight shawls/wraps, things like that are made with this yarn.
 Fine sweaters are made with this weight, but they often take long enough to deter knitters.
 There isn’t a Gnomespun Sport at the moment, though Insi can often be subbed for lighter sport weight yarns.

 A little lighter than sport, socks are made mostly with this weight (surprised?).
 A lot of more lacey shawls and wraps are also made with this, as are many glove patterns.
 This is currently a very popular yarn weight.
 “Phouka” is a very traditional and sturdy washable sock yarn.
 “Insi” is a slightly heavier fingering weight yarn with some handspun character.
 Insi should be handwashed.
 (Note: If you want to google this, use “Fingering Yarn” or you may regret it)

 Laceweight (joked about as “frog hair”) is used… for lace!
 Shock and amazement, I know.
 I don’t currently dye a laceweight for the shop, but I have ready access to a lovely 50/50 Silk/Merino yarn with excellent softness and shine.
 This yarn should be washed gently by hand in cold water and dried by laying out.